alkkuma1/Django-Flask-FastAPIProjects/weather_app/README.md

+# Django-Flask-FastAPIProjects

+## This repository contains the projects I am doing for Django, FastAPI and Flask.

-# A simple Weather Comparator
+# 1. A simple Weather Comparator

 A web application that compares weather data for two different locations, including a 5-day forecast.
 The application uses Django for the backend and JavaScript for fetching and displaying weather data on the frontend.